 “It’s not always possible to hire experienced people,” David says.
 “The person leading the team needs to have knowledge to share with the rest of the team.
 Hire smart people who can learn quickly, and lean on the experienced people you have.”

 It’s also best to budget training resources for the right team balance.
-Davis proposes two ideas for fleshing out a fraud operations team: training a few people to gain a high level of fraud and risk management knowledge, or training your entire team at a minimum level.
+Davis proposes two ideas for fleshing out a fraud operations team: training a few people to gain a high level of Ecommerce Fraud Management knowledge, or training your entire team at a minimum level.
 “You’re better off training the smaller team to a higher level of proficiency than trying to get everybody in customer support to also be able to do fraud work,” he says.

 The combination of experienced leadership and smart people will help your fraud operations team take on another important anti-fraud piece: the human side of fraud protection, which sometimes includes manual review.